 Sunday, September 14, 2014

 Kena Upanishad 2-5:~ God can be realised in one life.
-If you do not realise in one life, you are a great loser.*****
+If you do not realise in one life, you are a great loser.+

 All these experiences as a father, son, guru, and pupil were one and the same consciousness appearing differently.
 All these distinctions disappear when one realizes the ultimate truth.

 God cannot be brought down to the domain of duality.
-There is only one being in reality and it is the Soul, the Self.
+There is only one being in reality, and it is the Soul, the Self.
 The soul is present in the form of consciousness.
-The Soul, which is present in the form of consciousness pervades in everything and everywhere in all the three states.
-Thus, the Soul or consciousness is the ultimate truth or Brahman.
-Brahman is God.
-When one realizes the form, time and space are one in essence.
-And that essence is the consciousness, then he realizes there is no second thing exist other than consciousness.
-Thus, everything is consciousness.
-Thus, the consciousness (Soul) is God.
+The Soul, which is present in the form of consciousness pervades in everything and everywhere in all three states.
+Thus, the Soul or consciousness is the ultimate truth or Brahman or God in truth.

 Bhagavad Gita:~ brahmano hi pratisthaham Brahman (God) is considered the all-pervading consciousness which is the basis of all the animate and inanimate entities and material.
 (Gita 14.27)

-Karma, Bhakti, Raj yoga are not the means to acquire Advaitic wisdom.
-And mixing them up with the path of wisdom and trying to assimilate Advaitic truth is an impossibility.
+Karma, Bhakti, and Raj yoga are not the means to acquire Advaitic wisdom.
+Mixing them up with the path of wisdom and trying to assimilate Advaitic truth is an impossibility.

 Mythological stories are a myth.
 Whatever is based on myth is merely a superstition.
 Mythology was introduced in the past for the ignorant masses.
 It has to be discarded as one progresses in his spiritual advancement.

-Adhyasa Bhashya of Sage Sri, Sankara:~ (11) As regards the rituals, Sage Sri, Sankara says, the person who performs rituals and aspires for rewards will view himself in terms of the caste into which he is born, his age, the stage of his life, his standing in society etc. In addition, he is required to perform rituals all through his life.
+Adhyasa Bhashya of Sage Sankara:~ (11) As regards the rituals, Sage Sri, Sankara says, the person who performs rituals and aspires for rewards will view himself in terms of the caste into which he is born, his age, the stage of his life, his standing in society, etc. In addition, he is required to perform rituals all through his life.
 However, the 'Self' has none of those attributes or tags.
-Hence, the person who superimposes all those attributes on the changeless, eternal Self and identifies Self with the body is confusing one for the other; and is, therefore, an ignorant person.
-The scriptures dealing with rituals, rewards etc. are therefore addressed to an ignorant person.
+Hence, the person who superimposes all those attributes on the changeless, eternal Self and identifies the Self with the body is confusing one for the other; and is, therefore, an ignorant person.
+The scriptures dealing with rituals, rewards, etc. are therefore addressed to an ignorant person.

-Adhyasa Bhashya of Sage Sri, Sankara:~ (11.1) This ignorance (mistaking the body for Self) brings in its wake a desire for the well-being of the body, aversion for its disease or discomfort, fear of its destruction and thus a host of miseries(anartha).This anartha is caused by projecting karthvya (“doer” sense) and bhokthavya (object) on the Atman.
+Adhyasa Bhashya of Sage Sri, Sankara:~ (11.1) This ignorance (mistaking the body for Self) brings in its wake a desire for the well-being of the body, aversion for its disease or discomfort, fear of its destruction and thus a host of miseries(anartha).
+This anartha is caused by projecting karthvya (“doer” sense) and bhokthavya (object) on the Atman.
 Sankara calls this adhyasa.
-The scriptures dealing with rituals, rewards etc. are, therefore, he says, addressed to an ignorant person.
+The scriptures dealing with rituals, rewards, etc. are, therefore, he says, addressed to an ignorant person.

-Adhyasa Bhashya of Sage Sri, Sankara: ~ (12) Sage Sri, Sankara affirming his belief in one eternal unchanging reality (Brahman) and the illusion of plurality, drives home the point that Upanishads deal not with rituals but with the knowledge of the Absolute (Brahma Vidya) and the Upanishads give us an insight into the essential nature of the Self which is identical with the Absolute, the Brahman.
+Adhyasa Bhashya of Sage Sankara: ~ (12) Sage Sankara affirming his belief in one eternal unchanging reality (Brahman) and the illusion of plurality, drives home the point that Upanishads deal not with rituals but with the knowledge of the Absolute (Brahma Vidya) and the Upanishads give us an insight into the essential nature of the Self which is identical with the Absolute, the Brahman.

-Sage Sri Sankara: ~ Atman, the Self is verily Brahman (God), being equanimous, quiescent, and by nature absolute Existence, Knowledge, and Bliss.
+Sage Sankara: ~ Atman, the Self is verily Brahman (God), being equanimous, quiescent, and by nature absolute Existence, Knowledge, and Bliss.
 Atman is not the body which is non-existence itself.
 This is called true Knowledge by the wise.

 Kena Upanishad 2-5:~ God can be realized in one life.
 If you do not realize in one life, you are a great loser.